Hayki

-Ragıp Aytuğ Tunal (born 14 April 1983), better known by his stage name Hayki, is a Turkish rapper and songwriter.
+Ragıp Aytuğ Tunal (born 14 April 1983), better known by his stage name Hayki, is a Turkish rapper, singer and songwriter.
 He established a music company called PMC with other Turkish rappers, Patron and Da Poet.
 In 2017, he Published a song called B1R.
 He had to leave PMC after having some problems with his old friend Patron.
 He established the music company "Unique Fabric".